Frankie783/pdf-to-docx-converter/README.md

 ## Download

-You can download the latest version of the application from the [Releases](../../releases) section of this repository.
+You can download the latest WINDOWS version of the application from the [Releases](../../releases) section of this repository.

 ## How to Use